rickfindlater/rickfindlater.github.io/collections/_projects/hatch-website-optimisation.md

 ### Step three - Ongoing work

-This method of iterative and experimental design and implementation proved to be a great success and we were able to significantly improve the conversion rate of many of our key pages.
+This method of experimental, iterative design and implementation proved to be a great success and we were able to significantly improve the conversion rate of many of our key pages.

 This also provided us with strong evidence for the effectiveness of this design method, allowing us to get the backing of the business to implement more experiments both in the public website and the Hatch App.